Jmuccigr/jmuccigr.github.io/_posts/2020-04-10-Weekly-Periodicity.md

 - Italy is a big country and the situation in Lombardy is very different from that in Lazio and other more southern regions.
 This analysis has ignored those differences, but something more in-depth shouldn't (though I'll note that you get many fewer data points that way, too).
 I suspect the testing reliance on day of the week doesn't vary on region, but behavior may and it is already clear that the national trend is dominated by those northern regions that have so many more cases than the rest.

 If I get adventurous, I may put something down on "paper" about the woeful state of US testing, but for now, "basta cosi."

+> April 10, 2020: I've made minor changes to the language of this post and added a link to the NYT database on GitHub.